agofoit/groundbreaker/tutorial-2.md

 We already forked our vue+vite app and cleaned it up so that we can focus on setting up our own small example.

+Missing in that tutorial: Install and import of CORS and dotenv to the express app.

 ## What is Vite?